-Nitrogen is an essential nutrient and plays an essential role in many plant functions and fertilizer application is a necessary part of your orchard maintenance as the nitrogen status of a tree can have a profound effect on health and vigor.
+Nitrogen is an essential nutrient and is critical in many plant functions.
+Fertilizer application is necessary for your orchard maintenance as a tree's nitrogen status can profoundly affect health and vigor.
 When considering how much nitrogen to use, more is not necessarily better.
-Excessive nitrogen fertilization will over-invigorate vegetative growth on bearing trees, which will result in reduced flower bud formation and reduced fruit yield.
-It is important to provide enough nitrogen to maintain healthy nutritional status, but to not oversupply nitrogen.
+Excessive nitrogen fertilization will over-invigorate vegetative growth on bearing trees, reducing flower bud formation and fruit yield.
+It is essential to provide enough nitrogen to maintain a healthy nutritional balance but not to oversupply nitrogen.
 Fertilizer use during the first year is not recommended and may cause damage to roots.
-Fertilizer recommendations for years 2-5 are based off better-studied systems, including apple.
-After the fifth year, tree vigor and health as well as trunk diameter are used to determine fertilizer rates.
+Fertilizer recommendations for years 2-5 are based on better-studied systems, including Apple.
+After the fifth year, tree vigor health and trunk diameter are used to determine fertilizer rates.